 1. The Unique Device Identification system (‘UDI system’) described in Part C of Annex VI shall allow the identification and facilitate the traceability of devices, other than custom-made and investigational devices, and shall consist of the following:

-(i) a UDI device identifier (‘UDI-DI’) specific to a manufacturer and adevice, providing access to the information laid down in Part B of Annex VI; (ii) a UDI production identifier (‘UDI-PI’) that identifies the unit of device production and if applicable the packaged devices, as specified in Part C of Annex VI;
+production of a UDI that comprises the following: (i) a UDI device identifier (‘UDI-DI’) specific to a manufacturer and adevice, providing access to the information laid down in Part B of Annex VI; (ii) a UDI production identifier (‘UDI-PI’) that identifies the unit of device production and if applicable the packaged devices, as specified in Part C of Annex VI;

 placing of the UDI on the label of the device or on its packaging;

 storage of the UDI by economic operators, health institutions and healthcare professionals, in accordance with the conditions laid down in paragraphs 8 and 9 of this Article respectively;

 establishment of an electronic system for Unique Device Identification (‘UDI database’) in accordance with Article 28.